 To promote lifeguarding and water safety in Vero Beach and the surrounding communities

-Monthly beach attendance was light in January 2019 due to cool and rainy days along with an end-of-the-month water test that reveled high levels of bacteria at Sexton, Humiston and South Beach Parks.
-Despite the poor weather and water quality, January 2019 broke the old attendance record of 53,000 set back in 2012 & 2017 with almost 66,000 visitors.
-There were 12 first responder calls with no major medical emergencies or water rescues in January.
+Monthly beach attendance was light in January 2020 due to cold days and the beach renourishment project along Central Beach.
+Despite the cold weather and dune construction, January 2020 almost tied the January attendance record of 65,704 set back in 2019.
+Lifeguards responded to 13 medical emergencies on the beach with one being a major medical in which the patient had to be transported to the hospital.
+There were no water rescues in January.
 Larger swells and strong currents carved out some parts of the dune along the shoreline.
 Many surfcasting fisherman were posted along the water especially near South Beach Park.
-The ocean water temperature continued to drop and is now in the upper 60’s.
+The ocean water temperature continued to drop and is now in the mid to upper 60’s.

 All swimmers are advised to pay close attention to beach condition signs and flags, swim near lifeguard towers and avoid swimming during non-guarded hours.

 Areas of Progress

 With help from Idea Garden, Waldo’s, Minuteman Press, Coastal Technology Corporation, Hoos Architects, Mills Short Engineers, Farrow Construction, City of Vero Beach Recreation Department, and City Council, VBLA’s goal of giving our lifeguards the ability to see more of the beach and react to emergencies faster by building a lifeguard tower and command center at Humiston Park is progressing.
 We are actively seeking a donor for the project.

 Areas of Concern